zmbc/shakespearelang/README.md

 # shakespeare
-An interpreter for the Shakespeare Programming Language, implemented in Python
+An interpreter for the Shakespeare Programming Language, implemented in Python.

+WIP!